 - Get social profile reports delivered right to your inbox with scheduled reports.
 Create and schedule easy-to-understand reports to your team + stakeholders on a weekly or monthly basis.
 Giving everyone a pulse on your Facebook, Twitter, Instagram and Pinterest performance.

 Just log into your CoSchedule account and find Social Network Reports in your analytics pane:

-Then, click into your selected network and get a detailed performance breakdown for each channel:
+Then, click on your selected network and get a detailed performance breakdown for each channel:

 Best of all, you can try it free for 14 days.
 What are you waiting for?

-Now, Let’s Walk Through How To Use These Report Templates
+Now, Let’s Walk Through How To Use Your Free Report Templates

 The next part of this post will walk you through what each section of the report template means and how to explain the data to your team.